che-incubator/chectl/README.md

       Auto update approval strategy for installation Eclipse Che.
       With this strategy will be provided auto-update Eclipse Che without any human interaction.
       By default this flag is enabled.
-      This parameter is used only when the installer is 'olm'.

   --batch
       Batch mode.
 Running a command without end user interaction.

+  --catalog-source-image=catalog-source-image
+      OLM catalog source image or index bundle (IIB) from which to install the Eclipse Che operator.

   --catalog-source-name=catalog-source-name
-      OLM catalog source to install Eclipse Che operator.
+      Name of the OLM catalog source or index bundle (IIB) from which to install Eclipse Che operator.
-      This parameter is used only when the installer is the 'olm'.

   --catalog-source-namespace=catalog-source-namespace
       Namespace for OLM catalog source to install Eclipse Che operator.
-      This parameter is used only when the installer is the 'olm'.

   --catalog-source-yaml=catalog-source-yaml
       Path to a yaml file that describes custom catalog source for installation Eclipse Che operator.
       Catalog source will be applied to the namespace with Eclipse Che operator.
       Also you need define 'olm-channel' name and 'package-manifest-name'.
-      This parameter is used only when the installer is the 'olm'.

   --che-operator-cr-patch-yaml=che-operator-cr-patch-yaml
       Path to a yaml file that overrides the default values in CheCluster CR used by the operator.
 This parameter is used only when the installer is the 'operator' or the 'olm'.

   --che-operator-cr-yaml=che-operator-cr-yaml
       Path to a yaml file that defines a CheCluster used by the operator.
-This parameter is used only when the installer is the 'operator' or the 'olm'.

   --che-operator-image=che-operator-image
       Container image of the operator.

+  --cluster-monitoring
+      Enable cluster monitoring to scrape Eclipse Che metrics in Prometheus.
-This parameter is used only when the installer is the operator or OLM.
+      This parameter is used only when the platform is 'openshift'.

   --debug
       'Enables the debug mode for Eclipse Che server.
 To debug Eclipse Che server from localhost use 'server:debug'